Mercedes-Benz C-Class Estate (2014) Review

 Child seats that fit a Mercedes-Benz C-Class Estate (2014)Our unique Car Seat Chooser shows you which child car seats will fit this car and which seat positions that they will fit, so that you don't have to check every car seat manufacturer's website for compatibility.

-What's the Mercedes-Benz C-Class Estate (2014) like to drive?
+Mercedes-Benz C-Class Estate (2014) Value

-- Engines range from C 200 1.5 4Matic Automatic to AMG C 63 S
+- Engines range from C 200 2.0 Automatic to AMG C 63 S

 - Readers report Real MPG to be between 21–63 mpg

-The new C-Class Estate is available with adaptive air suspension as an £895 option.
+The C-Class Estate is available with adaptive air suspension as an £895 option.
 It's a first in this class and there's plenty of distinction between its Eco, Comfort, Sport and Sport+ modes.

 It doesn’t entirely define the driving experience though, the C-Class seems more suited to Comfort mode, with its more supple damper settings, lighter steering and shorter gear changes.
 But even in Sport, it’s the fuss-free cabin ambience, quiet engine note and well-judged seating position that really combine to make this car feel special.